g41797/matryoshka-io/kitchen/docs/building-blocks/polynode.md

 ---

-Everything exchanged.
+Everything is marked.

 ---

-## What is exchanged?
+## Who holds it?

-Every Matryoshka design starts with one question: **who owns this item right now?**
+Every Matryoshka design starts with one question: **who holds this item right now?**

-Not what data it holds, not which thread touches it — just who owns it.
+Not what data it holds.
+Not which thread touches it.
+Just who holds it.

-Ownership must be visible at the call site.
+The answer must be visible at the call site.
 If you need to read the implementation to
-know who owns an item, the design is wrong.
+know who holds an item, the design is wrong.

 ```text
 Slot (holds a handle)            Empty Slot